kjohnson/don8/readme.txt

 = What is this plugin for? =

-Providing some time saving material for creating a new plugin.
+Giving site owners a very simple option for setting up a donation form on their site.

 == Changelog ==